 Optimization is one of the essential exercises for website owners and bloggers.

-Without right optimization, your content will never reach the target audience, resulting in poor conversion rates and success.
-One of the tasks involved with optimization is speed and delayed page responses translate to reduced conversions.
+Without the right optimization, your content will never reach the target audience, resulting in poor conversion rates and success.
+One of the tasks involved with optimization is speed, and delayed page responses translate to reduced conversions.

 As a website owner, you may have seen other bloggers use the term CDN here and there.
 If you have been wondering what CDN is and why bloggers find it useful, you are at the right place.
 Let’s get to know about a CDN and why you should be using it.